Atrix256/SampleZoo/doc/progressive.md

 If you want 5 regularly sampled points, you'd have to create it from scratch.
 You can't just add another number to make it be the correct thing:  0, 0.2, 0.4, 0.6, 0.8.

 Similarly, if you want 3 regularly sampled points, you can't just remove the last sample point to get the correct sequence: 0, 0.333, 0.666

+## Open Sequences

+Open sequences are sequences that are unbounded in size.

+This makes all open sequences progressive, but not all progressive sequences are open.

+For instance, you could use CCVD to make 512 blue noise sample points, and use techniques from the void and cluster algorithm to make those sample points progressive, but you can't add any more new points after the fact without re-running the relaxation algorithm and invalidating all the existing points.

 ## Sample Zoo Context